Skip to main content Skip to local navigation

 Teach in the Garden

-The Maloca Community Garden is dedicated to acting as a sight that encourages environmental education and environmental stewardship.
-We encourage professors to use the Maloca Community Garden to explore topics such as native plants and pollinators, urban agriculture, agricultural innovation, urban greenification, food sovereignty and climate change.
+The Maloca Community Gardens is dedicated to acting as a sight that encourages environmental education and environmental stewardship.
+We encourage professors to use the Maloca Community Gardens to explore topics such as native plants and pollinators, urban agriculture, agricultural innovation, urban greenification, food sovereignty and climate change.

 CONTACT US to use the garden to foster experiential learning opportunities.
 We also welcome students who would like to conduct research at the garden.